Editorial Standards A-Z

 Only the Main Campus may be referred to as a campus, according to the Higher Learning Commission.
 Capitalize Main Campus when referring to the location on St. Louis Avenue.
 Other Northeastern properties should be referred to as locations.

-Lowercase freshman, sophomore, junior, senior, as well as undergraduate and graduate.
+Lowercase freshman, sophomore, junior and senior, as well as undergraduate and graduate.

 There are four colleges at Northeastern Illinois University.
-Daniel L. Goodwin College of Education is named after alumnus, donor and former trustee Daniel L. Goodwin.
-The college’s full name, Daniel L. Goodwin College of Education, should be used on every reference in all internal and external communications.
+The Daniel L. Goodwin College of Education is named after alumnus, donor and former trustee Daniel L. Goodwin.
+The college’s full name, Daniel L. Goodwin College of Education, should be used as its official title in all internal and external communications.

 These are the official names of the four colleges on first reference (and second reference):